-Other (income) expense, net, generally represents recoveries or provisions for bad debts, gains or losses associated with the sale or disposition of property and equipment other than assets held for sale, and income or expense associated with certain nonrecurring items.
-For 2021, other (income) expense, net included charges of \$3.8 million associated with damage caused by Hurricane Ida and transaction costs of \$0.5 million associated with the DSS Acquisition.
-For 2020, other (income) expense, net included a gain of \$10.0 million associated with the settlement of a contract dispute for a project completed in 2015 and charges of \$0.8 million associated with damage caused by Hurricane Laura.
-See Note 2 for further discussion of the impacts of Hurricanes Ida and Laura.
+Other (income) expense, net, generally represents recoveries or provisions for bad debts, gains or losses associated with the sale or disposition of property and equipment, and income or expense associated with certain nonrecurring items.
+For 2022 and 2021, other (income) expense, net included gains of \$7.3 million and charges of \$3.8 million, respectively, related to the net impact of insurance recoveries and costs associated with damage previously caused by Hurricane Ida.
+For 2021, other (income) expense also included transaction costs of \$0.5 million associated with the DSS Acquisition.
+See Note 2 for further discussion of the impacts of Hurricane Ida and Note 4 for further discussion of the DSS Acquisition.